 What if I'm ticklish?
 Not to worry.
 Sometimes your body reacts with a tickle response in areas that need the most work.
 Think of it as a recoil response.
 Adjusting speed, pressure, or working over the sheet/blankets can sometimes reduce the ticklish feeling.
 You may also find that after receiving massage regularly spots that used to always be ticklish no longer are.

 What if I start to laugh?
 Cry?
 This can happen and it's perfectly ok.
 If you do laugh or cry I'll check in and see if you need a few a minutes to yourself.
 Massage can bring up emotions for people, even those who swear they're robots who lack emotion.
 We don't have to talk about the reasoning behind your display of personal emotions (and I'm not qualified to counsel you) and the massage can continue as long as you feel comfortable doing so.
 Cutting the session short is also an appropriate action if you feel the need.

 Do we have to talk during the session?
 Nope!
 We can stay silent the entire time, gab, laugh, and philosophize the entire time, or talk in spurts as it pertains to the session and what I feel in the muscles.
 The level of chatter is dependent on you.

 What type of music do you play during the session?
-I generally play music that has no words and sounds very ethereal to aid in relaxation.
-If that's not your jam, I'm open to play whatever music you would like to listen to provided it isn't profane or disrespectful.
+Depends on the day but I generally play music that has no words to aid in relaxation.
+If that's not your jam, I'm open to play whatever music you would like to listen to, provided it isn't profane or disrespectful.
 I once played a station that was all Bossa Nova Beatles covers that was very well received.

 I have more questions, what's the best way to get in touch?
 Email is generally best as it can be a little tough to reach me via phone since I'm in and out of session at various times throughout the day.